seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/Docker-Kubernetes-and-Swarm.md

 - Other reason why you want to do this if there is a vulnerability in docker or linux kernel, it will be harder for the attacker to get root access to the host machine

+### Docker User Namespaces (more advanced security)

+- Docker User Namespaces is a feature that allows you to remap the root user in a container to a non-root user on the host

+- Not enabled by default, requires extra configuration (e.g. `dockerd --userns-remap=default`)

+- Not everything works with user namespaces (e.g. networking, volumes, etc) (e.g. if you use user namespaces, you can't use host networking)

 # Kubernetes